 861 Silver Lake Blvd.

-Please note, forms requiring a supervisor signature, seal or notary may have to be mailed to the Board Office directly, unless instructions indicate to upload to the site with the application.
+Please note, forms requiring a supervisor signature, seal or notary may have to be mailed to the Board Office directly, unless instructions indicate to upload the document to the site with the application.

 The Licensed Associate Counselor of Mental Health (LACMH) is the first level of licensure in Delaware.
 To be eligible to apply for the second level of licensure, Licensed Professional Counselor of Mental Health (LPCMH), additional supervised clinical experience hours are required.
 For information on how to upgrade your Licensed Associate Counselor of Mental Health (LACMH) to the Licensed Professional Counselor of Mental Health (LPCMH) review the Board’s website.